 The road from Monk Coniston can be busy, but there is a pathway set back from the road, offering a safe route.
 Where the compacted stone surface ends, follow tarmac pavements into Coniston village.
-Wheelchair users will have to return the same way to Monk Coniston.
+If following the 'for all' section of this route users will return to Monk Coniston via the same route.

-For people with pushchairs and other walkers, it is possible to reach Coniston Boating Centre by crossing the Hawkshead road, just beyond Waterhead Hotel, and following a permitted path and footbridge across Yewdale Beck.
-This gives access to the lakeshore and a short walk leads to the boating centre and Bluebird Café.
+Users following the 'for some' route can reach Coniston Boating Centre by crossing the Hawkshead road, just beyond the Coniston Inn, and following a permitted path and footbridge across Yewdale Beck.
+This gives access to the lakeshore where there is a short section of softer shingle and a short walk leads to the boating centre and Bluebird Café.
 Walk up Lake Road to the centre of Coniston at a gradient of 1:8, near the top of the road.

 In 2022 this route became sponsored by the Independent Inquiry into Child Sexual Abuse (IICSA).
 IICSA has sponsored 150 memorial benches around England and Wales – including this route in Coniston.
 The plaques on benches pay tribute to all victims and survivors of child sexual abuse and ensures their voices continue to be heard.